-Orange along both sides of white tape stripes were installed in November 2021 on the north half of NB I-5, but they did not adhere well to the freeway surface after rain events.
+Orange along both sides of white tape stripes were installed in November 2021 on NB I-5, but they did not adhere well to the freeway surface after rain events.
 This may be related to the fact that no primer was used on the pavement, which also had visible grinding grooves (Figure 4.17 left).
 The tape stripes were removed from I-5 on April 12 and 13, 2022.
 The orange contrast with the tape stripe had noticeable discoloration just five months after installation (Figure 4.17, right).

-Figure 4.17: Tape on freeway concrete surface with grinding grooves (left); Orange tape striping worn (at 5 months) and new
+Figure 4.17: Left: Tape on freeway concrete surface with grinding grooves and orange tape striping worn (at 5 months).
+Right: New orange striping tape